 What mistake did you make?
 Have you done anything to try to come to terms with it?
 Have you forgiven yourself for that mistake?

-I carried the guilt and shame of being an assault and rape survivor for almost 20 years.
-I blamed myself for their actions.
-I never reported them because I didn’t want them to get in trouble.
-Not telling anyone and not talking about it directly influenced me to make a plethora of bad decisions over that time span.
+I carried the guilt and shame of being an assault and rape survivor for almost 20 years, blaming myself for their actions.
+Carrying the anger of never reporting because I didn’t want them to get in trouble.
+Not telling anyone nor talking about it directly influenced me to make a plethora of bad decisions over that time span.

 Ephesians 4:32a tells us to “Let all bitterness and wrath and anger and clamor and slander be put away from you…”

 Forgive any and every person who has been able to hurt you or make you feel less than worthy.

 Forgiveness isn’t about them.
 It’s about reclaiming the power their transgressions have had over you.

 Read Ephesians 4:26-27.
 It says “’In your anger do not sin’…do not give the devil a foothold.”
 Maybe you’ve heard it as “He who angers you, controls you.”

 The act of forgiveness is not about letting someone get away with a wrong.

 It’s the gift of freedom that you can give yourself.

 The bravest thing that you’ll ever do is find the courage to heal.
 It’s likely that you’re like me.
 Maybe you’re a broken woman, carrying around years of hurt, anger, and self-deprecation.
 Maybe you’re still trying to reconcile that you’re a woman who made mistakes.